-This option controls directories to be analyzed.
+This option allows you to specify paths to be analyzed.
 The default value is dependent on the frameworks PHP_CodeSniffer supports.

 If you are not using any frameworks or are using a framework PHP_CodeSniffer does not support,

 . is used.

-This option controls a coding standard of your project.
+This option allows you to specify a coding standard of your project.
 If you leave this value empty, Sider tries to detect the standard automatically.
 If this auto-detection fails, our recommended ruleset will be used.

 You can use the following third-party standards in addition to the standards which PHP_CodeSniffer supports natively:

 If you want to see the actual standard lists, run the command

 The following output is a standard list that we prepare.

 $ phpcs -iThe installed coding standards are Zend, PSR12, MySource, Squiz, PSR2, PSR1, PEAR, CakePHP, Symfony, WordPress, WordPress-Extra, WordPress-Docs and WordPress-Core

-This option controls a comma-separated list of file extensions to be analyzed.
-You also can specify an array of extensions.
+This option allows you to specify a list of file extensions to be analyzed.

 This option allows you to specify an encoding of files to be analyzed.